Near-Optimal Parameter Tuning of Level-1 QAOA for Ising Models: Preliminary Material

 where $c_{\boldsymbol{\omega}}$ are the Fourier coefficients corresponding to the frequencies $\boldsymbol{\omega}$, and $\boldsymbol{\omega} \cdot \boldsymbol{\theta}$ denotes their inner product.
 The frequency spectrum $\boldsymbol{\Omega} \subset \mathbb{R}^M$ is determined entirely by the eigenvalues of the problem Hamiltonian, while the circuit design influences the coefficients $c_{\boldsymbol{\omega}}$ that the quantum model can realise.

-By representing quantum models as partial Fourier series---where only a subset of Fourier coefficients are non zero---we can characterise the functional families that a quantum model can learn based on two key properties.
-The first is the frequency spectrum $\boldsymbol{\Omega}$, which defines the accessible functions $e^{i \boldsymbol{\omega} \cdot \boldsymbol{\theta}}$ available to the model.
-The second is the expressivity of the coefficients $\left\{c_{\boldsymbol{\omega}}\right\}$, which determines which of these functions are accessible and how they can be combined.
-Together, $\boldsymbol{\Omega}$ and $\left\{c_{\boldsymbol{\omega}}\right\}$ delineate the functional families that the quantum model can approximate and provide insights into cost landscape features, such as the distribution of local minima and smoothness.
+By representing quantum models as partial Fourier series---where only a subset of Fourier coefficients are non-zero---we can characterise the functional families that a quantum model can learn based on two key properties.
+The first is the frequency spectrum $\boldsymbol{\Omega}$, which specifies the set of Fourier basis functions $e^{i \boldsymbol{\omega} \cdot \boldsymbol{\theta}}$ that may appear in the model.
+The second is the expressivity of the coefficients $\left\{c_{\boldsymbol{\omega}}\right\}$, which determines which linear combinations of these basis functions can be realised.
+Together, $\boldsymbol{\Omega}$ and $\left\{c_{\boldsymbol{\omega}}\right\}$ delineate the functional families that the quantum model can approximate and provide insight into cost-landscape features such as smoothness and the distribution of local minima.

-\subsection{Theoretical Results}
+\section{Theoretical Results}

-\subsubsection{QAOA as Partial Fourier Series}
+\subsection{QAOA as Partial Fourier Series}

 We show that the QAOA expectation value can be expressed as a partial Fourier series, revealing the frequency components accessible to the circuit.
 This decomposition links circuit depth to optimisation performance and highlights the expressivity limits of shallow QAOA (as discussed in \cref{qaoa_fourier_app}).
 Identifying the maximum frequency also determines the grid resolution needed to characterise the QAOA$_1$ cost landscape effectively.